 6) I can attend the same workshops, events and seminars in my city or state that my clients might attend and network with them.

-7) More importantly, I can more easily verify if the employer has a good reputation and is offering a legitimate job before I do any work.
-(Unfortunately, you will bump into many “anonymous” or “fishy” job ads on CraigsList from scammers.
-I always make sure I can verify the company or employer before I consign to any work.
-It is easier to verify the existence and reputation of a local business or individual.)
+7) More importantly, I can verify if the employer has a good reputation and is offering a legitimate job before I do any work.
+(Unfortunately, you will bump into “anonymous” or “fishy” job ads on CraigsList from scammers.
+I always make sure I can verify the company or employer before I accept any work.
+It is sometimes easier to verify the existence and reputation of a local business or individual.)

 Local Ad Agencies Hire Local Talent

 A majority of my clients are ad agencies.
-If you know anything about freelancing for ad agencies, then you already understand that most ad agencies require local freelance talent for various reasons.
+If you know anything about freelancing for ad agencies, then you already understand that many ad agencies prefer local freelance talent for various reasons.

 More than 50% of my repeat clients are local or close by (in a nearby city or state) to me, and all of these clients allow me to work from home without ever having to visit their headquarters.
 Very infrequently do I need to attend face-to-face meetings or attend on-site conferences.
 I can communicate with my clients via e-mail and phone.

-I probably use CraigsList more than I do Monster.com or CareerBuilder.com to find local freelance work, especially with ad agencies.
-But you can also find many different freelance jobs, such as writing SEO content, writing how-to articles, writing brochures and advertorials, and ghostwriting.
+I probably use CraigsList more than I do LinkedIn, Monster.com or CareerBuilder.com to find local freelance work, especially with ad agencies.
+But you can also find a variety of freelance jobs, such as writing SEO content, writing how-to articles, writing brochures and advertorials, and ghostwriting.

 Job Search — Local